A Practical Guide to the transition to Canada’s new Patent Act and Rules

-In 2014, Canada’s patent law was amended to implement Canada’s obligation under the Patent Law Treaty (PLT), but implementation awaited drafting of amended Patent Rules.
-The Patent Rules have now been finalized, and amendments to both the Patent Act and Rules will come into force on October 30, 2019 (CIF).
+In 2014, Canada’s patent law was amended to implement Canada’s obligation under the Patent Law Treaty (PLT).
+The final amendments to both the Patent Act and Rules came into force on October 30, 2019 (CIF).

-This article addresses the requirements for filing a direct, non-PCT national phase Canadian patent application (a later article will address PCT national phase applications), and factors to consider in deciding to file before or after the CIF date of October 30, 2019.
-Patent applicants should first bear in mind that each claim will bear a claim date that is either the Canadian filing date or the filing date of priority application, so delay in filing may impact claim dates.
+With respect to obtaining a filing date, Patent Applicants should first bear in mind that each claim will bear a claim date that is either the Canadian filing date or the filing date of priority application, so delay in filing may impact claim dates.
+For filing a direct, non-PCT national phase Canadian patent application filed on or after CIF:

 - Reference can be made to a previously filed application, instead of providing a description;